mapbox/Simple-KML/README.md

 ## Usage

-Include all of the Simple KML files in your Xcode project, as well as the files in the TouchXML subdirectory if you don't already use TouchXML in your project.
+Include all of the Simple KML files in your Xcode project, as well as the files in the TouchXML and Objective-Zip subdirectories if you don't already use these in your project.

 Per TouchXML's [installation guide](http://foobarpig.com/iphone/touchxml-installation-guide.html), add `/usr/include/libxml2` to your "Header Search Paths" and `-lxml2` to your "Other Linker Flags" since TouchXML depends on libxml2.

 ## Plans, needs, bugs, etc.